HarishTeens/rps-online/README.md

 # Welcome to Rock Paper Scissor Online

-This Repo contains the starter code with all the necessary setup to UI elements.
+This Repo contains the starter code with all the necessary setup and UI elements.

 ### Step to Setup on your local